syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 <td>Maps the property name of a custom class, which is equivalent to the ResourceIdCollection of ScheduleAppointment.</td></tr>
 </table>

-N>The CustomAppointment class should contain event start and end date time fields as mandatory.
+N> The CustomAppointment class should contain event start and end date-time fields as mandatory.

 ## Creating business objects

-You can create a custom class `Meeting` with mandatory fields `From`, `To` and `EventName`.
+You can create a custom class `Meeting` with mandatory fields `From,` `To,` and `EventName.`

 {% tabs %}
 {% highlight c# %}